The PR BlogDigital PRContent & InboundContent is Not Marketing—It's Communications

 Content is Not Marketing

-With the risk of sounding ancient, I remember when editorial content was a low-status specialisation in communications.
-We produced magazines for employees, partners, and customers.
+With the risk of sounding ancient, I remember when producing in-house editorial content was a low-status specialisation in communications.
+These PR specialists produced magazines for employees, partners, and customers.
 I thought that editorial content deserved a higher status then and surely deserves higher status in communications now.

 But instead of thinking about defeat or lack of success, I don’t mind being the underdog, the smart minority.
 We have less to lose and more to win.